 And to prevent mosquito bites in the first place, see below for a simple recipe for DIY natural insect repellent.

-First, make sure that the person isn’t allergic to bee stings.
+First, make sure the person isn’t allergic to bee stings.
 If they are, forget any home remedy and get medical attention immediately.

 An alternative treatment is to mix baking soda, vinegar, and meat tenderizer to make a paste and apply it to the sting.
 Again, leave the paste on until the pain stops.

 Regardless of which paste you use, apply ice to the sting after you remove the paste to reduce swelling.
+You can try 10 other bee sting remedies here.

 Pour rubbing alcohol on the affected area and then wash it immediately with cool water and soap to remove as much of the plant sap as possible.
 Dry the skin and apply the meat side of a banana peel on the skin to help dry out the rash.